plasmatech8/Typhon/README.md

 Structs are also available.
 They are similar to C#.
 They are mutable value-types.

-Since this language is statically-typed, collections will need interfaces.
-Value-typed collection variants may also be available.
+Since this language is statically-typed, collections will need interfaces (when not using the list/dict comprehension).
+Immutable or value-typed collection variants may also be available.

 Some of the available collections:
 * tuple (e.g. `tuple<int, decimal>`, `(1, 2, 3)`)